-Before you get in line for that new flat screen or coffee maker, ask yourself one question:
+Before you get in line for that new flat screen or drip coffee maker, ask yourself one question:

 Is purchasing this item going to infuse my life with love and joy?

 The KonMari Method™ is more than a way to make your mother squeal with closet envy; it’s a lifestyle approach that is rooted in principles of respect, gratitude and, joy as it pertains the items you keep around you.
 Therefore, shopping mindfully over the holidays will help you avoid making decisions that leave you feeling less than joyful in the new year.
-Here’s how to begin:

-Find joy in rediscovery instead of consumerism.
-Engage your home by taking an inventory of your items and your home’s storage capacity.
+Continue to engage your home throughout the season by taking an inventory of your possessions and your home’s storage capacity.
 Become a ruthless gatekeeper, allowing nothing into your home that doesn’t spark joy or is extremely functional.
 Discard everything else with gratitude to make room for positive energy to reverberate.
-This exercise often leads to a rediscovery of everything from abandoned hobbies/projects to your personal value/belief system.
+This exercise often leads to a rediscovery of everything from abandoned hobbies/projects to your personal values/belief system.

-Observe International Buy Nothing Day on November 25 to take a step towards doing more with less.
+Observe International Buy Nothing Day on November 29 to take a step towards doing more with less.
 Changing your habits for just one day could unlock something powerful.
 Find joy in jump starting a new habit before the new year such as cutting your credit cards or refining your budget.
 To avoid slipping back into old habits, own your decision by sharing it with friends and family.
 Start a new tradition that doesn’t involve the mall to manage expectations around giving/receiving gifts, shifting the focus to the true reason for the season.